Lithill/New-Egg-Champion-Website/readme.md

 ### Media

-* The egg timer photograph used on the history page was taken and edited by Jordan Benton, and found on [Pexels](https://www.pexels.com/photo/shallow-focus-photography-of-hourglass-1095602/).
+* The egg timer photograph used on the history page was taken and edited by Jordan Benton and found on [Pexels](https://www.pexels.com/photo/shallow-focus-photography-of-hourglass-1095602/).
-* The egg crack overlay used on the News page was created by b0red, and found on [Pixabay](https://pixabay.com/vectors/crack-overlay-distress-effect-2147059/).
+* The egg crack overlay used on the News page was created by b0red and found on [Pixabay](https://pixabay.com/vectors/crack-overlay-distress-effect-2147059/).
-* The image for the News page background was created by Edward Jenner, and found on [Pexels](https://www.pexels.com/photo/multiple-overlay-patterns-of-monochrome-design-4252890/).
+* The image for the News page background was created by Edward Jenner and found on [Pexels](https://www.pexels.com/photo/multiple-overlay-patterns-of-monochrome-design-4252890/).
 The developer edited the colours using paint.net.
 * Replacement merchandise pictures were generated through [Spreadshirt](www.spreadshirt.co.uk).

 ### Acknowledgements